TU-Berlin-SNET/JCPABE/README.md

 It supports numerical attributes and an experimental form of area attributes.

+The main functionality is accessible in the cpabe.Cpabe class.

 This is research software and should not be used in application where actual security is required.

 #### Dependencies